thehappycheese/Unit_Aware_Parser_Calculator/readme_extras/reduction_orderings.md

 \end{aligned}\\
 $$
 1. The KBC procedure is not goal directed.
 Generation of critical pairs is based on the rules formed.
 I am guessing it can generate large volumes of  redundant junk.

+## Choosing Weights
+Nicks notes from:
+"How to choose the weights in the Knuth Bendix ordering Ursula Martin*
+Department of Computer Science The University Manchester MI3 9PL